bryaanabraham/data_structures_and_algorithms/README.md

 ### Methods to figure out which algorithm to use:

 Binary Search: if the problem allows you to discard all possibilities lesser than a value when the current value faile, we can say that it follows the pattern of binary search

+Selections Sort: Use selection sort only if the size of the data structure is small as it has O(n^2) time complexity and O(1) space complexity